-- Pour ¼ Tbsp of coconut oil in a 20 cm pan over medium heat.
+- Pour ¼ tablespoon of coconut oil in a 20 cm pan over medium heat.

-- Once the coconut oil has melted, pour all your batter into the pan.
+- Once the coconut oil is hot, pour all your batter into the pan.

 - With the back of a spoon, quickly spread the batter evenly around the pan.

 - Pour the remaining ¼ tablespoon of coconut oil all over the top your crepe.

 - Carefully flip over your crepe and turn the heat down.